 There is not much to offer for Human occupation “off-Earth” , either.
 Unless you want to live life completely indoors, surrounded by radiation shielding or in a space suit (much like being “indoors”) Titan is pretty much it.

 Having found this one special second place in the Solar System where some semblance of normal human activity is indeed possible, the list of activities is rather short.
 You won’t be farming.
 Astronomy is out, but if you happen to be on the side of Titan that faces Saturn, that ringed planet might be barely visible through the haze.
 Hiking is good and there might be some spectacular landscapes (not at the Huygens landing zone, I’ll admit).
 Night-vision goggles might be appropriate.

 There is a sub-culture of misinformed people who think that Humanity’s only salvation will be to move to “another planet”.
 These folks tend to be against things like fossil fuels and nuclear power.
-Ironically, if Titan is your “other planet”, you will be surrounded by petroleum and using nukes for electricity – in bitter cold and perpetual (more-or-less) darkness.
+Ironically, if Titan (about the best you can find) is your “other planet”, you will be surrounded by petroleum and using nukes for electricity – in bitter cold and perpetual (more-or-less) darkness.